MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-update.md

     :::image type="content" source="./images/hardware-submission-update/hardware-download-dua.png" alt-text="Screenshot that shows the DUA download button for a driver submission":::

 1. Create a DUA submission from a DUA Shell.
-For information on how to create a DUA submission, see see [Create a driver only update package](/windows-hardware/test/hlk/user/create-a-driver-only-update-package).
+For information on how to create a DUA submission, see [Create a driver only update package](/windows-hardware/test/hlk/user/create-a-driver-only-update-package).

 1. On the driver details page, in the **Packages and signing properties** section, select **Upload new**.